concord-consortium/lab/readme.md

 [node-inspector](https://github.com/dannycoates/node-inspector)
 [npm package for node-inspector](http://search.npmjs.org/#/node-inspector)

-### A Simple Example of Test Driven Development

-Here's a simple example that is part of the tests for `lab.arrays.js` to test the `arrays.max()` function:

-    "find max in array with negative and positive numbers": function(max) {
-      assert.equal(max([3, -1, 0, 1, 2, 3]), 3);
-    },

-The 'model stepping' tests are a good example where the tests help helped drive new features.
-The basic features I was testing in this section relate to the existing functionality exposed by the Stop, Start, Go, and Reset buttons as wells as the extended keyboard controls that allow stepping forward and backwards a step at a time.

-First I created this test that passed:

-    "after running running one tick the model is at step 1": function(model) {
-      model.tick();
-      assert.equal(model.stepCounter(), 1);
-      assert.isTrue(model.isNewStep());
-    },

-In thinking about driving out changes to KE, PE and Temperature of the molecular model itself I realized I'd like the capability to run a specific number of steps forward and then check the results.

-I then wrote this test that failed -- because the model.tick() function didn't yet take an optional argument to run multiple steps forward:

-    "after running 9 more ticks the model is at step 10": function(model) {
-      model.tick(9);
-      assert.equal(model.stepCounter(), 10);
-      assert.isTrue(model.isNewStep());
-    },

-After saving the change I saw the new test failure reported in my console.
-I then implemented the new feature in the actual `src/lab/molecules.js`.
-Less than a second after saving the file the tests completed and the report showed it passing.

-This is a very simple example -- but part of the value of this kind of test driven development is in first thinking of how something should behave rather than in how to get it to actually do the work.

-Since I already had this function for running one model step:

-    model.tick()

-Adding an optional numeric argument for running more steps is a fine way to express the intent of the new feature:

-    model.tick(9)

-In more complicated coding thinking about how to express the intent clearly and then what the result should be if that intent is successful **FIRST** ... and then 'driving out' the actual implementation to achieve that result can result in a better architecture -- and of course you also end up with tests.

-Because the tests run SO quickly I can interactively change the code in the module or the test and immediately see results.

 ### Generated Lab Modules: `lab/`

 The `lab/` directory contains the Lab modules generated from JavaScript source code in the `src/lab/`